 Fund Financial Statements of the Council are organized into funds, each of which is considered to be a separate accounting entity.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditures or expenses, as appropriate.
+Governmental resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
 Special Revenue Fund operations are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures (or expenses) as appropriate.
 The Council's resources are accounted for based on the purposes for which they are to be spent and the means by which spending activities are controlled.
 An emphasis is placed on major funds within the governmental categories.
 A fund is considered major if it is the primary operating fund of the Council or meets the following criteria: